 This course consists of a series of seminars covering a wide range of topics dealing with current environmental and stewardship issues impacting natural resource management.
-As part of the course, students will gain experience in researching, documenting, and analyzing information and data associated with these current environmental and stewardship
+As part of the course, students gain experience in researching, documenting, and analyzing information and data associated with these current environmental and stewardship issues.
+Prerequisite: Completion of first-year program 2 CR (2,0)

-NRFS 266

-Natural Resources Seminar II
+NRES 266 Natural Resources Seminar II